SABS-R3-AUTOMATED-DATABASE/auto-db-pipeline/auto_db_pipeline/README.md

 ```

 ---
+## Easily go from..

+1. Protein ID to Associated Publication (api with GenBank and PDB datasets)
+2. Protein ID to Papers it's in (api with publications, runtime (12 hours))
+3. Protein ID to Papers it's cited in (api with both G & P protein datasets and publications)

+---

 ## Protein ID formatting
 ### GenBank protein IDs
 "Three letters followed by five digits, a period, and a version number."